stephaniehicks/website-hicks-source/content/projects.md

 Normalization is an essential step for the analysis of genomics high-throughput data.
 Quantile normalization is one of the most widely used multi-sample normalization tools for applications including genotyping arrays, RNA-Sequencing (RNA-Seq), DNA methylation, ChIP-Sequencing (ChIP-Seq) and brain imaging.
 However, quantile normalization relies on assumptions about the data-generation process that are not appropriate in some contexts.
 I developed a data-driven method to test these assumptions and guide the choice of an appropriate normalization method (1).
 The [freely available software](https://bioconductor.org/packages/release/bioc/html/quantro.html) has been downloaded over 7500 times (distinct IPs) from Bioconductor since 2014 and has helped researchers test the assumptions of global normalization methods in the analysis of their own data.
 To address the scenario when the assumptions of quantile normalization are not appropriate, I have developed a generalization of quantile normalization, referred to as smooth quantile normalization, which allows for global differences between biological groups (2).
 More recently, I collaborated with researchers from the University of Maryland to correct for compositional biases found in sparse metagenomic sequencing data (3).

-1. Hicks SC, Irizarry RA (2015). [quantro: a data-driven approach to guide the choice of an appropriate normalization method](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0679-0). _Genome Biology_.
+1.	**Hicks SC**, Irizarry RA (2015). [quantro: a data-driven approach to guide the choice of an appropriate normalization method](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0679-0). _Genome Biology_.
-2. Hicks SC, Okrah K, Paulson JN, Quackenbush J, Irizarry RA, Bravo HC (2018).
+2.	**Hicks SC**, Okrah K, Paulson JN, Quackenbush J, Irizarry RA, Bravo HC (2018).
 [Smooth quantile normalization](https://academic.oup.com/biostatistics/article-abstract/19/2/185/3949169?redirectedFrom=fulltext). _Biostatistics_.
-3. Kumar MS, Slud EV, Okrah K, Hicks SC, Hannenhalli S, Corrada Bravo H (2018).
+3. Kumar MS, Slud EV, Okrah K, **Hicks SC**, Hannenhalli S, Corrada Bravo H (2018).
 [Analysis and correction of compositional bias in sparse sequencing count data](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-5160-5). _BMC Genomics_.